 This is the season.
 Snow is falling.
 Holiday social commitments are filling up the calendar and somehow, in the tiny cracks of time between them and work, there is gift shopping to do and a life to run.
 Whatever holidays you’re celebrating, there is likely to be an element of stress utterly contrary to the spirit of the season.
 A lot… Continue reading Holiday Yoga

 Aparigraha (“You shall not hoard” or “You shall not covet”).
-The harvest festivals, which begin in the Northern Hemisphere with August's first harvest and occur every few weeks throughout the winter (Thanksgiving being most familiar in the US), are all about non-hoarding.
-It is the time for being grateful, sharing abundance, and taking care of… Continue reading Aparigraha: The Heart of Harvest
+Normally I think about the harvest festivals, which begin in the Northern Hemisphere with August's first harvest and occur every few weeks throughout the winter (Thanksgiving being most familiar in the US), when I think about non-hoarding.
+It is the time for being grateful, sharing… Continue reading Aparigraha a Yama for the Time of Corona

 When I first wrote Yoga for Every Room in Your House, it was the best I could make it at the time.
 I’ve learned a few things since then.
 Some of it stands up as-is, some of it needs refining, and some additional things need to be included.
 The variation on the sun salutation using… Continue reading I’m Starting the Rewrite